 Project need and goals

 The Ocean Resources Enhancement and Hatchery Program (OREHP) is an experimental program that investigates the use of cultured fish to enhance wild populations.
-It was created by a California statute in 1982, is managed by California Dept. of Fish and Wildlife, and is paid for by ocean enhancement stamps on state fishing licenses and the Federal Sportfishing Restoration Act.
+It was created by a California statute in 1982, is managed by the California Department of Fish and Wildlife (CDFW), and is paid for by ocean enhancement stamps on state fishing licenses and the Federal Sportfishing Restoration Act.

-To date, there has been no formal assessment of OREHP so there is a need to assess the degree to which goals have been achieved.
-California Sea Grant (CASG) has been contracted by California Dept. of Fish and Wildlife to faciltiate a scientific review to assess the success of OREHP in meeting its goals.
-This review will be achieved by meeting these three objectives:
+Prior to 2015, there had been no formal assessment of the OREHP, so there was a need to assess the degree to which goals had been achieved.
+From 2015-2017, California Sea Grant (CASG) was contracted by the California Department of Fish and Wildlife to facilitate a scientific review to assess the success of the OREHP in meeting its goals.
+This review was achieved by:

-- Assemble a Science Advisory Committee (SAC) and expert sub-panels.
+- Assembling a Science Advisory Committee (SAC) and expert sub-panels.

-- Synthesize subpanel reviews, assist SAC with development of project evaluation and recommendations, & help SAC write report (by 08/17).
+- Synthesizing subpanel reviews, assisting the SAC with the development of the project evaluation and recommendations, and helping the SAC write the report.

 See the final evaluation report on CDFW's website: Evaluation of the Ocean Resources Enhancement and Hatchery Program (2017).